Mostly contracting random maps: Representation of Lyapunov exponents

-This follows from Kingman's subadditive ergodic theorem applied to the subadditive sequence $(F_n)_{n\geq 1}$ given by $F_n(\omega)=\log \|A^n(\omega)\|$ and the invariance of the ergodic measure~$\mathbb{P}$.
-Similarly, in the following result we achieve the Furstenberg formula from the uniform Kingman subadditive ergodic theorem for Markov operators (Theorem~\ref{Kingmanuniform}).
+This follows from Kingman's subadditive ergodic theorem applied to the subadditive sequence $(F_n)_{n\geq 1}$ given by $F_n(\omega)=\log \|A^n(\omega)\|$ and the invariance of the ergodic measure~$\mathbb{P}$. {The following theorem gives a complementary description of $\lambda_1(A)$ in terms of stationary measures and annealed growth rates along projective directions. } \begin{thm} Let $A\in \LP$ be a locally constant linear cocycle.
+Then